 You haven’t truly seen Vancouver until you’ve kayaked English Bay or False Creek.
 The juxtaposition of the sprawling city amidst the mountains is a sight to behold, and it can only be done from the water.
 During the spring months, you can even watch some of the migrating orca or humpback whales from your canoe or spot a menagerie of other wildlife like otters, seals and eagles.

-10. DOXA Documentary Film Festival
+10. The DOXA Documentary Film Festival

-If you are a truth seeker and love documentaries, you’ll want to head to Vancouver this spring for the DOXA Documentary Film Festival.
-The festival spans 10 days and showcases dozens of groundbreaking films that are sure to change lives.
+The festival spans 10 days and showcases dozens of ground-breaking films that are sure to change lives.